 Defensive driving means "always expect the unexpected."
-The first step in driving defensively is to wear your safety belt - See Safety Belts: They Are for Everyone on page 2-9.
+The first step in driving defensively is to wear the safety belt.
+See Safety Belts on page 3-9.

 Assume that other road users (pedestrians, bicyclists, and other drivers) are going to be careless and make mistakes.
 Anticipate what they might do and be ready.
 In addition: